Badavara Bandhu: Plot

-Despite being a B. A. graduate, Ranga(Rajkumar) is forced to work as a server in Annapoorna Hotel run by Badrinath(K. S. Ashwath) due to poverty.
-His father(Sampath) who suffers from Hemiparesis was once a rich man and lived a luxurious life until he was cheated by a shrewd Nagappa(Balakrishna).
+Despite being a B. A. graduate, Ranga is forced to work as a server in Annapoorna Hotel run by Badrinath due to poverty.
+His father who suffers from hemiparesis was once a rich man and lived a luxurious life until he was cheated by a shrewd Nagappa.

 Ranga is loved by everyone in the hotel.
 He comes across different types of people in his daily life.
-He rescues Susheela(Jayamala) from committing suicide and gives her a new reason to live.
-He reforms an alcoholic Chaayapathi and mediates all the problems involving the workers.
-However, his moralities and sincerity gets him into the bad books of Badrinath and his son Gopinath(Vajramuni).
-Ranga sends a telegram to Susheela's father who happens to be the same Nagappa who cheated Ranga's father.
+He rescues Susheela from committing suicide and gives her a new reason to live.
+He reforms an alcoholic Chayapathi and mediates all the problems involving the workers.
+However, his moralities and sincerity gets him into the bad books of Badrinath and his son Gopinath.
+Ranga sends a telegram to Susheela's father who happens to be the same Nagappa who cheated his father.
 It is revealed that Susheela left her house since her father forcibly married a young girl, Radha, who happened to be Susheela's friend.
 She refuses to accompany him despite his pleas.
 He soon gets into an accident involving Gopinath but keeps mum upon knowing that he is the son of his old confidante Badrinath.
 With his help, he manipulates Susheela into accompanying him to Badri's house.

-In a flashback it is revealed that Ranga aka Ranganatha is in fact the eldest son of Badri who was adapted by Ranga's foster father at a very young age.
+In a flashback it is revealed that Ranga is in fact the eldest son of Badrinath who was adapted by Ranga's foster father at a very young age.
 He also provided enough money for looking after the other two children.
-It was the time when Badri was poor and didn't want his children to die of starvation.
+It was the time when Badrinath was poor and didn't want his children to die of starvation.
 However, this news doesn't go well with his sick wife Annapoorna who dies soon.
-Badri blames himself for her death and vows to find his son.
+Badrinath blames himself for her death and vows to find his son.